Lady Gaga and Jennifer Lopez perform at the inauguration - KION546

 Garth Brooks and John Legend will also perform as part of the celebration.

-Chrissy Teigen joked she and Legend got lost on the way to sound check on Tuesday night, and ended up posing for a few .
+Chrissy Teigen joked she and Legend got lost on the way to sound check on Tuesday night, and ended up posing for a few photos with troops.

 Comments